megarcia/HTCondor_examples/README.md

 $ mkdir images
 ```

-The next step depends on where you are working. **If you are on one of the UW-Madison CHTC *submit-X* nodes**, you are welcome to copy the images from my own *gluster* directory:
+The next step depends on where you are working. **If you are working on one of the UW-Madison CHTC *submit-X* nodes**, you are welcome to copy the images from my own *gluster* directory:

 `$ cp /mnt/gluster/megarcia/HTCondor_examples/images/* images/`

-**If you are working on an HTCondor system somewhere else**, open a tab in your browser to my [Google Drive folder](https://drive.google.com/open?id=0B4-FFhSfVlLyQnNrbVlDeUhyZG8) and then right click and choose "Download" for each file to save them to your own computer (they're safe, I promise), then FTP the *.h5* image files from your computer to your new `~/HTCondor_examples/image_processing/images` subdirectory.
+**If you are working on an HTCondor system somewhere else**, open a tab in your browser to my [Google Drive folder](https://drive.google.com/open?id=0B4-FFhSfVlLyQnNrbVlDeUhyZG8) and right click and choose "Download" for each file to save them to your own computer (they're safe, I promise).
+Then SFTP or otherwise transfer the two *.h5* image files from your computer to your new `~/HTCondor_examples/image_processing/images` subdirectory.

 The datafiles now in your new *images* subdirectory are Landsat 5 images of northeastern Minnesota for dates in 2010 and 2011 almost exactly 1 year apart.
 Within that time, a large forest fire occurred near the middle of the image.
 We often examine the extent and severity of forest fires using calculated vegetation indices and before-and-after image differencing methods.
 Each of these datafiles contains metadata information and images that I have already processed from raw data to surface reflectance values in six spectral bands: blue, green, red, near infrared (NIR), and two in the shortwave infrared (SWIR) range.
+We see RGB digital images all the time, and can generate them from the first three bands in the Landsat dataset.
+Part of the power of Landsat data is really in the NIR and SWIR bands, beyond human vision but very useful for looking at forests and other land cover.
+Landsat sensors also provide a couple additional spectral bands, including one in the thermal infrared (TIR) range that is useful for calculating surface temperatures and for detecting even small forest fires in remote areas.

 ### Part 2a: Short workflow